 - Failure to pay minimum wage for non-productive time for employees on commission or piece-rate basis

 - Failure to pay prevailing wages for any work on public work projects

-If you believe you have been underpaid or not paid for your work, then you need to seek legal advice from Nakase Law Firm.
-We will help you put together a strong case with our expertise and resources behind you.
+If you believe you have been underpaid or not paid for your work, then you need to seek legal advice from an unpaid wage lawyer.
+An unpaid wage attorney can put together a strong case with our expertise and resources behind you.
 It is essential to get legal advice if you have not been paid the wages you are entitled to.
 Our unpaid wage lawyers will advise and support you throughout the process.

 The majority of Americans live paycheck to paycheck, so any interruption in your wages can leave you struggling to pay bills.
 In some cases, you may even be charged late fees for not paying bills on time.
 The first step if you have not been paid your wages is to contact your employer and give them the chance to resolve the situation.
 If they do not do anything, then seek legal advice from an employment lawyer right away.